North Carolina Legislature Won’t Ban College Player Props, Lawmakers Predict, Eyeing Other Options

 Two North Carolina lawmakers whose bills would end college player proposition bets in the state don’t believe their colleagues will vote for the ban.

 But both said on Gambling.com’s “The Edge” they might seek other ways to end prop bets on college and amateur athletes.
-These wagers allow bettors to put money on things like the over/under on how many rebounds a basketball player might get during a game.
+These wagers allow bettors to put money on things like the over/under and how many rebounds a basketball player might get during a game.

 NCAA President Charlie Baker has called upon states to ban college player prop bets, saying these wagers could undermine the integrity of competition and lead to athletes being harassed by sports bettors.